-The security guard industry is rapidly changing due to technological innovation.
-The shift to new technology is leading to changes at the workforce level as well as on customer’s expectations.
-This blog will look at some of the technological changes that are taking place and the impact on a company’s workforce and its customers.
+The security guard/officer industry is rapidly changing due to technological innovation.
+The shift to new security guard technology is leading to changes at the workforce level as well as on customer expectations.
+This blog will look at some of the technological changes that are taking place in the security industry.
+We also break down the impact on a company’s workforce and its customers due to these changes.